spuranam/go-learn/README.md

 **_Build & Run sample_**

+Complie go source file and generate the binary
+	go build name_of_program

+Complie go source file, execute it send the output if any to stdout and throw away the generated binary
-	go build name_of_program (this will compile your programs, and generate the binary) go run name_of_program (this will compile your programs, execute it, and throws away the binary generated) go install name_of_program (this will compile your programs, and install it in bin subdirectory of your GOPATH)
+	go run name_of_program

+ Compile go source file, and install it in bin subdirectory of your GOPATH
+	go install name_of_program